-The 111th Congress enacted a provision, codified at 5 U.S.C.
-5538, to minimize the income loss of civilian employees of the federal government who are involuntarily ordered to active duty or involuntarily retained on active duty.
-It does so by providing differential pay-a payment equal to the amount by which a reservist's military pay and allowances are lower than his or her civilian basic pay.
+137 The law originally specified that in order to be eligible for differential pay, the individual must be "absent from a position of employment with the Federal Government in order to perform active duty in the uniformed services pursuant to a call or order to active duty under a provision of law referred to in Section 101(a)(13)(B) of Title 10."
+The provisions of law referred to in Section 101(a)(13)(B) of Title 10 are: Sections 688, 12301(a), 12302, 12304, 12304a, 12305, and 12406 of Title 10; Chapter 13 of Title 10; and section 3713 of Title 14.
+These are all involuntary activation involuntarily retained on active duty.
+138 It does so by providing differential pay-a payment equal to the amount by which a reservist's military pay and allowances are lower than his or her civilian basic pay.
 Specific eligibility criteria and the method for calculating the amount of differential pay are outlined in a memorandum issued by the Office of Personnel Management.
-This provision only applies to federal government employees, but it is not limited to cases of extended or frequent activations like the Income Replacement provision discussed in the previous paragraph; entitlement begins immediately following involuntary activation.
+139 This provision only applies to federal government employees, but it is not limited to cases of extended or frequent activations like the Income Replacement provision discussed in the previous paragraph; entitlement begins immediately following involuntary activation.
 Full-time National Guard duty under Title 32 does not count as qualifying duty for the purposes of this payment.